 After a year with us Jem decides that the rigors of being in a gigging covers band don’t quite align with her own projects and personal life and decides to call it a day with us to focus on those things.
-We advertise for someone to take Jem’s place and immediately Amber who is half of Common Confusion applies.
+We advertise for someone to take Jem’s place and immediately Amber who is half of Common Confusion (see above) applies.

 We scare Amber silly at an audition in our normal practice room.
 For someone who has never been in a band before Amber finds this “exciting”.
 Then straight into it and the same month we play the Testwood Club and Music for Mills (the John Mills tribute gig) with Amber firmly in place as our new lead singer.

 July and August and for one of the hottest summers on record we get a lot of outdoor gigs luckily.
 This includes: The New Inn Summerfest and the absolutely incredible Figglefest on one of the most perfect summer days in the history of time…

 …Firsfest (which we close and is absolutely outstanding); and the only rainy event T1 Fest in Hudson’s Field, Salisbury.

 September is a busy month.
 We get to play at the inaugural Salisbury Car Fest in the Market Square and that’s back up there as one of the best gigs ever.
-Although a long day (we play from 11 until 4) the crowd are awesome; the whether perfect; the cars shiny and everything is very summery.
+Although a long day (we play from 11 until 4) the crowd are awesome; the weather perfect; the cars shiny and everything is very summery.